coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

     + Homework review

 + **Lesson 6:  Looping and Conditional Statements**
-  > Discuss indentation
+  > Discuss code blocks and indentation
-  + Scope of variables
   > Discuss the various looping constructs
-  + Boolean statements
   + _for_ loops
   + _while_ loops
+  > Discuss how to break out of loops early
   + _break_ statements
+  > Discuss how to ignore elements in a loop
   + _continue_ statements

   > Discuss flow of control and conditional statements